Biological Fluid Mechanics 3 ENG3011

 Short Description

-This course in Biological Fluid Mechanics is the study of fluid flow in major human organ systems, and fluid flow within and over some selected medical devices and implants.
-This study involves, as an example, an introduction to engineering models for Newtonian and non-Newtonian fluids, creeping flow, laminar and turbulent flow, flow through flexible tissue, pressures and flow in the circulatory and pulmonary systems, lubrication between joints, microfluidics.
+This course in Biological Fluid Mechanics introduces fluid flow in major human organ systems, and fluid flow within and over some selected medical devices and implants.
+It includes an introduction to engineering models for Newtonian and non-Newtonian fluids, creeping flow, laminar and turbulent flow.
+Applications to biological systems include flow through flexible tissue, pressures and flow in the circulatory and pulmonary systems, lubrication between joints and microfluidics.

 Timetable